 - Protecting Against Liver Disease

-Liver Pains After Drinking
+Liver Pains and Abdomen Pains After Drinking Alcohol

 One of the most common questions from heavy drinkers is, “Do I have liver damage?”
 This question is asked when someone who has been binge drinking (drinking large amounts of alcohol for a long time) starts getting pains in the right side of their abdomen.
 The good news is that liver pains are not a sign of serious liver damage.
 In fact, many doctors argue that there should not be liver pain even during the later stages of cirrhosis and liver damage.